C Container Collection (CCC)

 a pointer to the inserted element or NULL if allocation failed.

-Note that if allocation is not allowed the container assumes the memory wrapping elem has been allocated appropriately and with the correct lifetime by the user.
+Note that if an allocator is not provided, the container assumes the memory wrapping elem has been allocated appropriately and with the correct lifetime by the user.

 If allocation is allowed the provided element is copied to a new allocation.